JuliaGuanzon/loan_qualifier_application/loan_qualifier_information/README.md

     loan_amount = float(loan_amount)
     home_value = float(home_value)
 ```
-The next portion of code determines which loans a user can qualify for.
-It takes the information gathered, and it calculates the monthly debt to income and loan to value ratios, and it filters the loan list to determine the qualifying loans.
+The next portion of code determines which loans a user is qualify for.
+It takes the information gathered and it calculates the monthly debt-to-income and loan-to-value ratios.
+Then it filters the loan list to determine the qualifying loans based on user information.

 ```
 def find_qualifying_loans(bank_data, credit_score, debt, income, loan, home_value):